Melania Trump To Make Public Appearance On Wednesday After More Than Three Weeks Away From Press Cameras

 Melania was last seen publicly on May 10 when she debuted her “Be Best” campaign.
 She underwent a medical procedure shortly after that and got people buzzing when she seemingly disappeared from public view for an extended period of time without updates coming from the team at the White House.
 Rumors swirled about what was keeping her away from cameras for so long, as it seemed unusual even for this first lady who maintains a much lower profile than many previous women in her position.

-Trump did attend an event held Monday night that honored a number of Gold Star Families.
+Trump did attend an event held Monday night that honored a number of Gold Star families.
 However, that event was not open to the media.
 Melania did share several photos from the evening via her Twitter account, and her image did pop up in some other personal photos that hit social media Monday evening.

 Tonight @POTUS & I were honored to pay tribute to our fallen heroes.
 Thank you to the Gold Star families that joined us in celebration & remembrance. pic.twitter.com/6oSh1t88G7